 Michèle Meyer learnt of her HIV infection in 1994 and expected to die early.
 Tonight, the happy family mum and self-help activist invites you to a chat.
 Topic: "Long-term survival!"

 How do you look to the future when you have already finished with life?
-How do you deal with the long-term side effects of medication?
+How do you deal with the Long-term side effectsLong-term side effects are undesirable effects of a drug, a treatment or a vaccination that only occur after a long period of time.
+Mehr of the medication?
 How do you deal with friends surviving?
 These are the kinds of questions that will be addressed in tonight's chat on the topic of "Long-term survival!" with activist Michèle Meyer, President of the Swiss self-help organisation LHIVE.

 Michèle Meyer with Mic, Mona and Sofia